What Proof Do You Need to Contest a Will in New York City?

 Documents are often the most persuasive evidence.
 Key categories:

-• Prior wills and codicils showing the testator's previous estate plans.
+• Prior wills and codicils showing previous estate plans.

 • Trust documents and amendments.